 Why should we worry about these high prices?

 If costs are keeping patients from getting their medications, the consequences can be serious.
 Skipping prescriptions is a dangerous practice which cause health complications, which can lead to otherwise unnecessary hospitalizations, surgeries and emergency care.
 Not only is this bad for an individual patient’s health, the additional, expensive healthcare is bad for our collective wallets.
 In fact, experts estimate that the costs associated with patients not taking medications as prescribed may be as high as $300 billion/year.
 Just to be clear, that’s billion with a “b”.

 If you are struggling to pay for your prescription medications, don’t give up!
-There are several ways to reduce your out-of-pocket costs for your medications, as described below.
+There are several ways to save money on prescription medications, as described below.
 Note that each option is not mutually exclusive – you can try more than one option for each medication.

 Talk to your doctor.

-- Find out from your doctor if you can order a higher dosage of a medication that you can then cut in half.
+- The possibility of ordering a higher dosage of a medication that you can then cut in half.
 Sometimes increasing the dosage adds little expense, and you’ll get twice as many pills at your needed dosage.
 If you choose to do this, buy a pill cutter at your pharmacy – they’re not expensive and they make it easier to get an accurate split.